 Practice & Background

-In connection with his practice, Mr. Prober has represented clients in all aspects of such investigations, including the preparation of testimony given before numerous committees of the U.S. Congress, the preparation of witnesses, the defense of depositions and interviews, and the management of complex document and information requests.
-Mr. Prober has also represented clients in investigations conducted by various federal executive branch departments, commissions and agencies, including the U.S. Department of Justice, as well as by state attorneys general and various state legislative bodies.
-Mr. Prober’s practice has also included the representation of clients before various investigative commissions, including the Commission on Wartime Contracting and the Financial Crisis Inquiry Commission.
-In connection with these representations, Mr. Prober frequently advises on related matters, including civil, criminal and regulatory parallel proceedings.
+Mr. Prober has represented clients in investigations conducted by various federal executive branch departments, commissions and agencies, including, among others, the departments of Justice, Defense, and Health and Human Services.
+He has also counseled clients in responding to and navigating investigations by state attorneys general; in investigations by various state legislative bodies; in inquiries conducted by various inspector general offices; and before various investigative commissions, including the Commission on Wartime Contracting and the Financial Crisis Inquiry Commission.
+In connection with these representations, Mr. Prober frequently advises on related legal matters and parallel proceedings.

-Mr. Prober also assists clients with the development and implementation of effective compliance programs, including those associated with the U.S. Foreign Corrupt Practices Act (FCPA) and equivalent international antibribery regimes.
+Mr. Prober also assists clients with the development and implementation of effective compliance programs, as well as with respect to any associated governmental investigations.
+This includes such areas as the U.S. Foreign Corrupt Practices Act (FCPA) and equivalent international antibribery regimes, the Bank Secrecy Act (BSA) and Anti-Money Laundering (AML) related issues.

 Mr. Prober has represented a wide array of individuals and corporations in connection with high-profile congressional investigations, including: